Alaska01/Calculator-App/README.md

 # React Calculator App
-This project is a basic react calculator app with logic and no functionality.
+This project is a basic react calculator app.
+Here, React components, JSX, React states and props, and event handlers were utilized.

 ## Built With
 - CSS